tanya1149/Temperature-Monitoring-System/README.md

 # Temperature-Monitoring-System
 To monitor temperature using Bolt-Iot cloud and LM35 Sensor:
-1. Connect the Hardware and register it online on website.
+1. Connect the Hardware (directions in Hardware Connections) and register it online on website.
 2. Copy polyreg file while configurating the device on Bolt Cloud.
 3. Run temp_config file using sudo command.